 by Jay Forstner

-To enter this month's contest, find the Fake Ad in the September issue and follow the instructions in the box at the bottom of the page.
-The Fake Ad always contains the name of the previous month's winner in some form.
+To enter this month’s contest, find the Fake Ad i the October issue and follow the instructions in the box at the bottom of the Back Page.
+The Fake Ad always contains the name of last month’s winner in some form.

 Local profiles, stories from readers, and more.>> Blogs